Rakshith-ramureddy/portfolio/index.md

 <p style="margin-bottom: 20px;">

-This report explores the use of machine learning models to predict the preferred mode of transport for employees of ABC Consulting.
+This project explores the use of machine learning models to predict the preferred mode of transport for employees of ABC Consulting.
 It performs a text mining analysis on Shark Tank episode data to understand factors influencing deal success.
 </p>
 <p style="margin-bottom: 20px;">
 In Part 1, a dataset from Transport.csv with 444 records and features such as age, salary, and work experience were analyzed.
 No missing values were identified.
 Univariate and bivariate analyses revealed right-skewed distributions and correlations among numerical features.
 Outliers were treated, and features were scaled using min-max scaling.
 Various machine learning models were trained and evaluated, with the Gradient Boosting Classifier achieving the highest performance (AUC = 0.98, training accuracy = 92%, testing accuracy = 81%).
 Key insights include the influence of distance, age, and salary on transport mode preference, with a majority favoring public transport.